AFOS product HWOSJU

 .DAY ONE...Today and Tonight

-.Excessive Heat...This level of heat affects most individuals
+.Excessive Heat...This level of heat affects primarily those

-sensitive to heat, especially those without effective cooling
+individuals extremely sensitive to heat, especially when outdoors

-across the local waters.
+particularly across the offshore Atlantic waters.

-.Rip Currents...Life-threatening rip currents are likely in the
+.Rip Currents...Life-threatening rip currents are possible in the

-currents possible elsewhere, especially near piers, jetties and
+currents may occur elsewhere, especially near piers, jetties, and

 channels.